 - 1. Describe the relationship between public and private sectors. - 2.
 Define the concepts of ecology and environmental impact. - 3.
-Analyze the effectiveness of public programs. - 4.
+Analyze the effectiveness of public programs.

+MAT 121 or 171

+Title Hours Per Week Prefix No. Course CL LB CLINIC CR 4.
 Discuss the use of informal groups and information networks.

-Piedmont Corr nmunity Colle ge Cour se Descript tions 83

-Prefix No. Course Title Course Title Hours Per Wee ek

-CL.
-LB.
-CLINIC CR.

-PAD 254 Grant Writing 3 0 0 3

-Prerequisites: None

-Corequisites: None

-This course covers the basic techniques of successful grant writing.
+PAD 254 3 0 3 Grant Writing 0 Prerequisites: None Corequisites: None This course covers the basic techniques of successful grant writing.
 Topics include concept development, funding sources research, and writing skills relevant to the grants process.
 Upon completion, students should be able to demonstrate a basic understanding of the grants process.

-PED 110 Fit and Well for Life 1 2 0 2

-Prerequisites: None

-Corequisites: None

-This course is designed to investigate and apply the basic concepts and principles of lifetime physical fitness and other health-related factors.
+Fit and Well for Life PED 110 1 2 0 2 Prerequisites: None Corequisites: None This course is designed to investigate and apply the basic concepts and principles of lifetime physical fitness and other health-related factors.
 Emphasis is placed on wellness through the study of nutrition, weight control, stress management, and consumer facts on exercise and fitness.
 Upon completion, students should be able to plan a personal, lifelong fitness program based on individual needs, abilities, and interests.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a premajor and/ or elective course requirement.

-PHY 110 Conceptual Physics 3 0 0 3

-Prerequisites: None

-Corequisites: None

-This course provides a conceptually-based exposure to the fundamental principles and processes of the physical world.
-Topics include basic concepts of motion, forces, energy, heat, electricity, magnetism, and the structure of matter and the universe.
-Upon completion, students should be able to describe examples and applications of the principles studied.
-This course has been approved for transfer under the CAA as a general education course in Natural Science.
-This course has been approved for transfer under the ICAA as a general education course in Natural Science.

-PHY 110A Conceptual Physics Lab 0 2 0 1

-Prerequisites: None

-Corequisites: PHY 110

-This course is a laboratory for PHY 110.
-Emphasis is placed on laboratory experiences that enhance materials presented in PHY 110.
-Upon completion, students should be able to apply the laboratory experiences to the concepts presented in PHY 110.
-This course has been approved for transfer under the CAA as a general education course in Natural Science.
-This course has been approved for transfer under the ICAA as a general education course in Natural Science.

-Prefix No. Course Title Hours Per Week

-CL.
-LB.
-CLINIC CR.

-PHY 121 Applied Physics 0 2 0 1

-Prerequisites: None

-Corequisites: PHY 110
+3 0 3 PHI 215 Philosophical Issues 0 Prerequisites: ENG 111 Corequisites: None This course introduces fundamental issues in philosophy considering the views of classical and contemporary philosophers.
+Emphasis is placed on knowledge and belief, appearance and reality, determinism and free will, faith and reason, and justice and inequality.
+Upon completion, students should be able to identify, analyze, and critically evaluate the philosophical components of an issue.
+PHI 240 Introduction to Ethics 3 0 0 3 ENG 111 Prerequisites: Corequisites: None This course introduces theories about the nature and foundations of moral judgments and applications to contemporary moral issues.
+Emphasis is placed on moral theories such as consequentialism, deontology, and virtue ethics.
+Upon completion, students should be able to apply various ethical theories to moral issues such as abortion, capital punishment, poverty, war, terrorism, the treatment of animals, and issues arising from new technologies.
+PHY 131 Physics-Mechanics 3 2 0 4

-This algebra-based course introduces fundamental physical concepts as applied to industrial and service technology fields.
-Topics include systems of units, problem-solving methods, graphical analyses, vectors, motion, forces, Newton's laws of motion, work, energy, power, momentum, and properties of matter.
-Upon completion, students should be able to demonstrate an understanding of the principles studied as applied in industrial and service fields.
+This algebra/trigonometry-based course introduces fundamental physical concepts as applied to engineering technology fields.
+Topics include systems of units, problem-solving methods, graphical analysis, vectors, motion, forces, Newton's laws of motion, work, energy, power, momentum, and properties of matter.
+Upon completion, students should be able to apply the principles studied to applications in engineering technology fields.

-PHY 151 College Physics I 3 2 0 4
+PHY 151 College Physics I

-Prerequisites: MAT 171
+Prerequisites: MAT 121 or 171

-Corequisites: None

 This course uses algebra- and trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurement, vectors, linear kinematics and dynamics, energy, power, momentum, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
-This course has been approved for transfer under the CAA as a general education course in Natural Science.
-This course has been approved for transfer under the ICAA as a general education course in Natural Science.

-PHY 152 College Physics II 3 2 0 4
+PHY 152 College Physics II

-Prerequisites: PHY 151
+Prerequisites: PHY 151 Corequisites: None

-Corequisites: None

 This course uses algebra- and trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magnetostatic forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
-This course has been approved for transfer under the CAA as a general education course in Natural Science.
-This course has been approved for transfer under the ICAA as a general education course in Natural Science.